mooreds/docs-1/references/connectors/gcp-bigquery-documentation.md

 #### filter

 An expression for filtering the results of the request by label.
-The syntax is "labels.<name>[:<value>]".
+The syntax is "labels.[:]".
 Multiple filters can be ANDed together by connecting with a space.
 Example: "labels.department:receiving labels.active".
 See Filtering datasets using labels for details.

 **Type:** string